duckdb/duckdb_aws/README.md

-Warning: this extension is currently in an experimental state.
-Feel free to try it out, but be aware that only minimal testing was done.
+## Experimental warning

-Warning 2: This extension currently builds with a feature branch of DuckDB.
-A PR is being worked on.
-When the PR is merged, this extension will be included in (nightly) DuckDB releases.
+This extension is currently in an experimental state.
+Feel free to try it out, but be aware some things may not work as expected.

 # DuckDB AWS Extension
 This is a DuckDB extension that provides features that depend on the AWS SDK.